behnamzahiri/Self-Driving-Car--Lane-Tracking/writeup.md

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+The goal of this project is to make a pipeline that finds lanes on the road from camera video stream
-* Reflect on your work in a written report

 [//]: # (Image References)